THE BLESSED VIRGIN MARY

 Gospels lists all three of the women at the cross besides the

-Mary.
-It would have been self evident that a loving Jewish and presumably
+[ It would have been self evident that a loving, Jewish and presumably

-widowed mother of an only child would have been at the cross so it was almost
+widowed mother of an only child would have been at the cross.
+Stating that the

 Mary” who was the wife of Clopas and the mother of James and Joseph (or

 3. Salome who was Zebedee's wife and who

 is described as Mary’s sister.

 so this is an example of “adelphos” (actually, the feminine

 version of the word in this case), being used with a wider definition

 Mary Magdalene, and

 the mother of James and Joseph, and the